silverwind/droppy/README.md

 - `useSSL`: Whether the server should use HTTPS (SSL).
 - `port`: The listening port.
 For HTTPS, you may want to set it to 443.
 - `readInterval`: The minimum interval in milliseconds in which updates to a directory are sent.
 In case a directory gets constantly written to, this helps to keep the amount of updates (and I/O) in check.
-- `mode`: The access mode with which files are created.
+- `filesMode`: The access mask with which files are created.
+- `dirMode`: The access mask with which directories are created.
 - `linkLength` : The amount of characters in a shortened link to a file
 - `httpsKey` and `httpsCert`: The paths to you RSA private key and SSL certificate.
 Only used if `useSSL` is enabled.
 Sample self-signed files are provided.
 - `db` Location of the user database file.